akamai/akamai-docker/docs/BUILD.md

 ### Local builds

 Useful for local development, `build-all.sh` or `build-chain.sh` can be invoked directly.
+Depending on the platform, the images are assigned `local-arm64` or `local-amd64` tags.

 Note that one cannot invoke `build-chain.sh base cli` without first invoking `build-chain.sh base`, because the first image in a chain is not implicitly built.